Business Continuity and Disaster Recovery (BC/DR) Policy

 Recovery mechanisms may include:

-- Automated regional failover
+- Automated multi-AZ failover within the primary region

-- Promotion of cross-region database replicas
+- Promotion of standby database replicas

 - Infrastructure redeployment via code